aws-samples/amazon-sagemaker-secure-mlops/README.md

 + SageMaker Studio uses two pre-defined roles `AmazonSageMakerServiceCatalogProductsLaunchRole` and `AmazonSageMakerServiceCatalogProductsUseRole`.
 These roles are global for the AWS account and created by the first deployment of core infrastructure.
 These two roles have `Retain` deletion policy and _are not deleted_ when you delete the stack which has created these roles.

 ## Clean up
+You must clean up provisioned resources to avoid charges in your AWS account.
+The solution provides a [clean-up notebook](sm-notebooks/99-clean-up.ipynb) with a full clean-up script.
+You can run this script after you have finished experimenting with your data science environment.
+Alternatively, you can also follow the CLI-based clean up instructions below.

 ### Step 1: Clean up MLOps projects
 If you created any SageMaker projects, you must clean up resources as described in the [Clean up after working with MLOps project templates](#clean-up-after-working-with-mlops-project-templates) section.